 Workshops for Classes

-We deliver three in-school sessions for whole classes of Year 5-Year 7.
+We deliver four in-school sessions for whole classes of Year 5-Year 7.
 Sessions offer the young people strategies of how to stay safe online and explore age-appropriate themes around interpretation of text messages, emojis and non-verbal communication.
 Participants have opportunities to think about trust, real life scenarios, and ‘fact’ versus ‘opinion’ through drama and Forum Theatre.